The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Discussion

-Without incorporating the gravitational input of the peculiar flux, the Newtonian and quasi-Newtonian analyses have both led to the same mediocre ($v\propto t^{1/3}$) growth-rate for the linear peculiar-velocity field~\cite{P1}-\cite{EvEM}.
-Unfortunately, the latter is too slow to explain the reported fast bulk flows.
-On the other hand, by including the peculiar-flux contribution to the gravitational field alone, the relativistic analysis has led to the considerably faster growth-rate of $v\propto t$ (see \S~\ref{sssRT} here and also~\cite{T}).
+On the other hand, by including the peculiar-flux contribution to the gravitational field alone, the relativistic analysis has led to the considerably faster growth rate of $v\propto t$ (see~\cite{T}) and also Sect.~\ref{sssRT} here).
 Moreover, the standard theory of differential equations guarantees that $v\propto t$ is the minimum growth supported by the relativistic studies.
-To a large extent, the latter was already foreseen in the studies of~\cite{TT}-\cite{MiT}, which arrived at the faster linear growth-rate of $v\propto t^{4/3}$, after accounting for some of the inhomogeneity effects as well.
+To a large extent, the latter conclusion was already foreseen in the studies of~\cite{TT}-\cite{MiT}, which arrived at the faster linear growth rate of $v\propto t^{4/3}$, after accounting for some of the inhomogeneity effects as well.

-An alternative and also complementary explanation of the aforementioned relativistic results involves the acceleration/4-acceleration, which are the driving forces of the linear peculiar-velocity field in all three approaches.
-Then, a closer inspection (see \S~\ref{sssR4-A} above) revealed that the driving agent decays as $\propto t^{-2/3}$ in both the Newtonian and the quasi-Newtonian studies.
-In contrast, the relativistic 4-acceleration is either constant in time (at a minimum - see~\cite{T} and \S~\ref{sssRT} here), or it was found to increase as $t^{1/3}$ throughout the Einstein-de Sitter phase of the universe (see~\cite{TT}-\cite{MiT}).
+A complementary explanation for the aforementioned relativistic results involves the acceleration and the four-acceleration, which are the driving forces of the linear peculiar-velocity field in all three approaches.
+A closer inspection (see Sect.~\ref{sssR4-A}) revealed that the driving agent decays as $\propto t^{-2/3}$ in both the Newtonian and the quasi-Newtonian studies.
+In contrast, the relativistic four-acceleration is constant in time (at a minimum; see~\cite{T} and Sect.~\ref{sssRT} here), or it could potentially increase as $t^{1/3}$ throughout the Einstein-de Sitter phase of the Universe (see~\cite{TT} and~\cite{MiT}).
 This drastic difference explains why general relativity supports significantly faster peculiar-velocity fields.
-Also note that, within the framework of the standard $\Lambda$CDM model, cosmic acceleration starts late into the Einstein-de Sitter phase of the universe.
-Then, some (at least) of the increased velocity growth taking place during the Einstein-de Sitter epoch should survive through the subsequent accelerated phase and, in so doing, lead to faster and deeper residual bulk flows today.
-Perhaps like those reported in~\cite{WFH}-\cite{WHD} for example.
-Moreover, all this happens within the standard $\Lambda$CDM model and without the need for any new free parameters.
+We also note that within the framework of the standard $\Lambda$CDM model, cosmic acceleration starts late into the Einstein-de Sitter phase of the Universe, and some (at least) of the increased velocity growth taking place during the Einstein-de Sitter epoch should survive through the subsequent accelerated phase and have consequently led to faster and deeper residual bulk flows today, such as those reported in~\cite{WFH}-\cite{WHD}.
+Moreover, all of this happens within the standard $\Lambda$CDM model and without the need for any new free parameters.